buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcControlExtension/Entities/IfcPerformanceHistory.md

 #### Declaration use definition
 _IfcPerformanceHistory_ may be declared within a project using _IfcRelDeclares_ where _RelatingContext_ refers to the _IfcProject_ and _RelatedDefinitions_ includes the _IfcPerformanceHistory_.
 Default units (used for property sets) are indicated by the declaring project.
 Only top-level objects are declared; nested performance history objects (through _IfcRelNests_) do not participate in such relationship.

-> HISTORY&nbsp; New entity in IFC2x2.
+> HISTORY  New entity in IFC2x2.

 ## Attributes